ramzikarkoub/Express-MongoDB-SBA-319/README.md

-# Blog - A Blogging Platform API ysing Express.js & mongoDB
+# Blog - A Blogging Platform API - Express.js & mongoDB

 Blog is a RESTful API built with **Express.js** and **MongoDB** that allows users to create, read, update, and delete posts and comments.
 It also includes user authentication and authorization features.